by Marie A. Kelson

 Bloomsbury, New Jersey USA

-I was 15, still in the throes of those teenage years, and full of rebellion and independence.
-But in reality I was running scared, as were most young girls my age.
-My mother was a single mom doing her best to cope with raising a family of one boy and five girls by working long hours in a laundry, and by staying up most of the night sewing clothes for all of us.
-But there was little time for expression of physical affection and individual attention.
+I was 15, still in the throes of those teenage years, and full of rebellion and determined independence.
+But in reality, I was running scared, as were most young girls my age.
+My mother was a single mom doing her best to cope with raising a family of one boy and five girls by working long hours in a laundry and staying up most of the night sewing clothes for all of us.
+There was little time for expressing physical affection and individual attention.

 I had developed an abscess in my bottom front teeth, and the decision was made to remove three teeth and the abscess.
 I had to go alone.
 I was frightened, but I knew it had to be done — so off I went.